mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Eventually Consistent

-With this approach, the Delivery Service is built in a way that may be significantly more available or performant than a strongly consistent system, but where it offers weaker consistency guarantees.
+With this approach, the DS is built in a way that may be significantly more available or performant than a strongly consistent system, but where it offers weaker consistency guarantees.
 Messages may arrive to different clients in different orders and with varying amounts of latency, which means clients are responsible for reconciliation.

-This type of Delivery Service might arise, for example, when group members are sending each message to each other member individually or when a distributed peer-to-peer network is used to broadcast messages.
+This type of DS might arise, for example, when group members are sending each message to each other member individually or when a distributed peer-to-peer network is used to broadcast messages.

-Upon receiving a Commit from the Delivery Service, clients can either:
+Upon receiving a Commit from the DS, clients can either:

 1. Pause sending new messages for a short amount of time to account for a reasonable degree of network latency and see if any other Commits are